 There is a little confusion out there regarding Roth IRA contribution limits and rollovers.
 Complicating matters is that contribution limitations are different for a Roth 401(k) and Roth IRA.
-For a Roth IRA in 2017, you are limited to $5,500.
-For those age 50 or older, the limit is $6,500.
+For a Roth IRA in 2023, you are limited to $6,500.
+For those age 50 or older, the limit is $7,500.
 However, there are phase outs based on modified adjusted gross income (MAGI).
 If your MAGI is over the limit, you can be excluded from contributing to a Roth IRA.
-The chart below is from the IRS website and provides more detail as to how this could affect your ability to participate.
+View this chart from the IRS website which provides more detail as to how this could affect your ability to participate.

 Roth IRA contribution limits do not apply to rollovers.
 There is no limit on rollover amounts whether to a Roth IRA or Traditional IRA assuming they are to like accounts (Roth 401(k) to Roth IRA or Traditional 401(k) to Traditional IRA).
 There are ways to do a “back door” Roth IRA contribution to avoid the limitation on income.
 This “back door” involves making a contribution to a non-deductible IRA, then converting those dollars to a Roth IRA.
 However, you need to be very careful with this.
 There are special rules in place that can be a mine field to navigate.
 I wrote about this in my article Roth IRA Conversions – The Pro Rata Rule Is Lurking.

 Roth 401k Rollovers Are Much Different Than Roth IRA Conversions